Gold being sold at Rs110,500 per tola in Pakistan

-KARACHI: A single tola of 24-karat gold in Pakistan was sold at Rs110,500 on Wednesday at the opening of trading in the bullion market after the price of the precious metal decreased by Rs2,350 a day prior.
+KARACHI: A single tola of 24-karat gold in Pakistan is sold at Rs110,500 on Friday at the opening of trading in the bullion market after the price of the precious metal increased by Rs200 during the previous intra-day trading.

-Read more: November 24: Today's gold rates in Pakistan — market closing update

 Likewise, 10 grams of 24k gold was sold at Rs94,736 at the opening of trading.

-Meanwhile, 10 grams of 22k gold was being traded for Rs86,841 with the price of 1 tola of 22k gold decreasing to Rs101,291 at the opening of trading.
+Meanwhile, 10 grams of 22k gold is being traded for Rs86,841 with the price of 1 tola of 22k gold increasing to Rs101,291 at the opening of trading.